The Massacre

 Sue: And if it isn’t him, what’s the point?
 Are we supposed to believe the Doctor just happens to be the spitting-double of the bad guy?
 What are the chances of that?

-Me: I probably shouldn’t have told you.
+Me: I shouldn’t have told you.
 I’ve spoilt it for you.

 Sue: I would have found out sooner or later.
 It’s a stupid idea.
 It doesn’t matter when I find out about it.

-Me: The thing is, I think we’re supposed to know it’s not the Doctor.
-At the beginning, somebody outside the tavern recognises him, which implies that the Doctor must look like someone else in the vicinity.
-Secondly, William Hartnell is credited as The Abbot, not the Doctor.
-The last time he impersonated someone in historical France, he wasn’t credited as the person he was impersonating, was he?
+Me: The thing is, I think we’re supposed to know he isn’t the Doctor.
+At the beginning of the story, someone outside the tavern recognises him, which implies the Doctor must look like somebody in the vicinity.
+Secondly, William Hartnell is credited as the Abbot, not the Doctor.
+The last time he impersonated somebody in historical France, he wasn’t credited as the person he was impersonating, was he?
 And finally, he might not be playing the part exactly the same way.

 Sue: What a load of rubbish.
-It sounds exactly like the Doctor!
+He sounds exactly like the Doctor!

 Me: Yes, but we only have his voice to go on.
 Did he move his hands differently, for example?
 You know what Hartnell is like with his hands.
-And to be fair, he almost sounds like a different man on a couple of occasions.
+And to be fair, he does sound like a different man on a couple of occasions.

 Sue: I’m not convinced.
 It’s a stupid and pointless twist.